Good Reasons for Removing Content from a Fossil Repository

 Fossil is designed to keep all historical content forever.
-Users of Fossil are discouraged from "deleting" content simply because it has become obsolete.
-Old content is part of the historical record (part of the "fossil record") and should be maintained indefinitely.
-Such is the design intent of Fossil.
+Fossil purposely makes it difficult for users to delete content.
+Old content is part of the project's *ahem* fossil record and should be maintained indefinitely to maintain an accurate history of the project.

 Nevertheless, there may occasionally arise legitimate reasons for deleting content.
-Such reasons might include:
+Such reasons include:

-- A file that contains trade secrets or that is under copyright may have been accidentally committed and needs to be backed out.
+- A file that contains trade secrets or that is under someone else's copyright was accidentally committed and needs to be backed out.

-- A malformed control artifact may have been inserted and is disrupting the operation of Fossil.
+- A malformed control artifact was inserted and is disrupting the operation of Fossil.

 Fossil provides a mechanism called "shunning" for removing content from a repository.